midsandhighs/jira-to-omnifocus/readme.md

 - **jira.hostname**: The Jira hostname to connect to.
 - **jira.username**: The username to connect with
 - **jira.password**: The password to connect with
+- **jira.maxResults**: The max number of tasks to pull down for each project.
 - **jira.projects**: A list of projects to sync with.
 - **omnifocus.context**: The context to associate jira tasks with.